 TSG SA thanks SA1 for their “LS on voice service continuity from 5G to 2/3G”.
 TSG SA discussed the requirements and agreed that for some operators and scenarios there could be impact on the user experience if voice service continuity from the 5G System to UTRAN CS is not supported.
-In addition SA plenary also discussed voice service continuity from 5G System to GERAN CS.